Wildfire Recovery Fund

 Our Impact

 United Way British Columbia has evolved over the years, embracing an expanded role that tackles critical social issues at the local level.
-Increasingly this has included responding to urgent events like wildfires.
+Increasingly this has included responding to emergency events like wildfires.

 Our assistance doesn’t stop when the immediate crisis ends.
 We are committed to the well-being of our communities and work alongside those affected through recovery to help create long-term sustainability.
 Through our programs like Hi Neighbour and 211 British Columbia, we can respond quickly and work with community leaders and partners to meet needs.

-To learn more about our impact since 2021 please read the below reports:
+To learn more about our impact please read the below reports.

 -